Vladimir Rosing: First televised opera

 Rosing remained popular as a recitalist in Britain, and he resumed giving concerts there upon his return in 1933.
 Rosing signed a new contract with the Parlophone Company and, (with the help of accompanists Ivor Newton, Myers Foggin, and Peter Gellhorn), recorded 32 discs (with the new electrical method) between 1933 and 1937.

-Rosing directed a musical production of Richard Brinsley Sheridan's The Rivals with songs by Herbert Hughes and John Robert Monsell which was staged at the Kingsway Theatre in September 1935.
+Rosing directed Rivals! a musical production of Richard Brinsley Sheridan's The Rivals with songs by Herbert Hughes and John Robert Monsell which was staged at the Kingsway Theatre in September 1935.
 Queen Mary attended one of the performances.

 On November 2, 1936, the BBC began the world's first regularly scheduled television service.
 Less than two weeks later, on November 13, The British Music Drama Opera Company under Rosing's direction presented the world's first televised opera, Pickwick by Albert Coates.
 The performance was a preview of the new company's upcoming season at the Royal Opera House at Covent Garden.

 The Covent Garden season opened on November 18, 1936, with Boris Godunov.
 Madama Butterfly, The Fair at Sorochyntsi, and Pagliacci, followed by the premier of Coates' Pickwick and another new opera, Julia, by Roger Quilter.

 On October 5, 1938, Rosing was back at the BBC for a live television broadcast of Pagliacci with his latest opera venture, the Covent Garden English Opera Company.
 Again, it was a preview of the upcoming season which opened with Faust on October 10, with Eugene Goossens conducting.
 Along with Rigoletto, Madama Butterfly, Die Meistersinger von Nürnberg, Pagliacci and Cavalleria rusticana was an unfamiliar work, The Serf, by George Lloyd.
 After the London season, the company toured Liverpool, Glasgow and Edinburgh.